1. Introduction

 The intersection point of the line and the perpendicular line that comes from the origin is \(P_{0}=(\rho\cos{\theta}, \rho\sin{\theta})\).

-So, for any point \(P=(x,y)\) on the line, vector \(P-P_{0}\) and \(P_{0}-0=P_{0}\) must be orthogonal together.
+So, for any point \(P=(x,y)\) on the line, the vectors \(P-P_{0}\) and \(P_{0}-0=P_{0}\) must be orthogonal.

 Therefore, \((P-P_{0})\cdot{P_{0}}=0\) or \(P\cdot{P_{0}} = P_{0}\cdot{P_{0}}\)